VJsharan/Portfolio-Website-VJ/README.md

 - 🤝 I’m looking for help with **Advanced LLM fine-tuning, deploying multi-agent systems like CrewAI, and scaling backend architectures for real-time apps.**

-- 👨‍💻 All of my projects are available at [github.com/vjsharan](github.com/vjsharan)
+- 👨‍💻 All of my projects are available at github.com/vjsharan

-- 💬 Ask me about **Winning hackathons with CodeKrafters, my NLP project on Reddit fake news detection, my multiplayer quiz app (BloodyQuiz), or how I led teams from concept to delivery.**
+- 💬 Ask me about **anything tbh, I don't really mind :)**

 - 📫 How to reach me **11224.vijaysharan@gmail.com**